Advertisement

 Team Approach

-• Students at Ben Franklin are divided into two "houses," each with its own vice principal, and then into teams of one-hundred.
+Students at Benjamin Franklin are divided into two houses, each with its own vice principal, and then into teams of 100.
 Each team is grouped with seven faculty members, including the four core teachers for that year, a counselor, a learning specialist for students with special needs, and an administrator.
 Core academic teachers are in class five periods a day and have two periods in which to plan, confer, or meet with parents.

 Students have a month to run 26.2 miles and earn an “I ran a marathon” T-shirt.